jecki/DHParser/documentation_src/manuals/nodetree.rst

 string-contnet and removing them again, after searches etc. have been finished.

 Adding Markup
 -------------

-A common challenge when processing tree structured text-data consists in adding new nodes that covers certain ranges of the string content that may already be covered by other elements.
+A common challenge when processing tree structured text-data consists in adding new nodes that cover certain ranges of the string content that may already have been covered by other elements.
 This is the same problem as adding further markup to an existing XML or HTML-document.
 In trivial cases like::

     >>> trivial_xml = parse_xml("<trivial>Please mark up Stadt München "